-One of the questions we get most often is this: “How will XYZ Law School react to the fact that I have two (or more) LSAT scores?
+One of the questions a lot of test-takers ask regards taking the LSAT more than once.
+“How will the law school I want to go to react to more than on LSAT score?
 Will it hurt my chances?”
-Having more than one score show up on your LSAT Score Report is a source of stress and consternation for many applicants, so we thought we’d shed some light on it.
+Having more than once score show up on your Score Report is a source of stress for many applicants.
+So, let’s shed some light on the subject.

-First, a little history: In the past, when applicants had more than one score, schools used the average of all scores when making admissions decisions and when reporting admitted applicant scores to the American Bar Association (ABA).
-Since the average of an applicant’s scores is included in their LSAT Score Report, this was easy for schools to do.
-Then, in 2006, something happened that changed all that: The ABA Section of Legal Education & Admissions voted to change its data collection procedures.
-It now required that law schools report the highest LSAT score for those students that took the test more than once.
+In the past, when applicants had more than one score, schools used to average all of the scores when making admissions decisions.
+This also effected the report of admitted applicant scores that goes to the American Bar Association.
+Since the LSAT Score Report includes the average of an applicant’s score, this was easy for schools to do.
+Then, in 2006, the game changed.
+The ABA Section of Legal Education & Admissions voted to change its data collection procedures.
+It now requires that law schools report the highest LSAT score for students that have more than on LSAT score.

 Needless to say, this was huge for students with multiple official LSAT scores.
 While schools would still see every score and the average of those scores, the school would only use the highest one for reporting purposes–and if they reported the highest one, then it stood to reason that they just might ignore all the other scores when making admissions decisions, too.

-What do law schools say about how they handle multiple scores?
+Okay, so what do law schools say about how they handle multiple scores?
+Here are some responses.

-Emory Law: “If there is more than one score on the LSDAS report, the highest of those scores will be used.”
+- Emory Law: “If there is more than one score on the CAS report, the highest of those scores will be used.”

 As you can see, the answer does vary from school to school.
-Some use only the highest.
-Some use all of them (but not necessarily the average).
-Some use both the highest and the average.
+Some use only the highest, others take a holistic approach.
+Some use both the highest and the average!
 Schools are forthcoming in their policies, both on their websites, and in person.
-To get an answer specific to the schools you are applying to, check the school’s website; if the policy is not listed, call their admissions offices and ask.
+To get an answer specific to the schools you are applying to, check the school’s website!
+If they don’t list the policy, call their admissions offices and ask.